amoore1337/angular2-demo/README.md

  │   │
  │   ├──app/                               * Directory for application root module │   │   ├──about                          * Directory for 'about' module
- │   │   │   ├──about.component.html       * Template for 'about' component
+ │   │   │   ├──about.component.html       * Template for component
- │   │   │   ├──about.component.less       * Styles for 'about' component
+ │   │   │   ├──about.component.less       * Styles for component
- │   │   │   ├──about.component.ts         * Logic for 'about' component
+ │   │   │   ├──about.component.ts         * Logic for component
- │   │   │   ├──about.component.spec.ts    * Tests for 'about' component
+ │   │   │   ├──about.component.spec.ts    * Tests for component
  │   │   │   ├──about.module.ts
  │   │   │   ├──about.routing.module.ts    * Routing module for lazily loaded module
  │   │   │   └──index.ts                   * Index file for easy import syntax (ex: "import { AboutModule } from  './about'")